3R Foundation

 • Smaller grants have higher success rates: Consider whether £250 or £500 might meet your needs instead of automatically requesting £1,000

-• Quick turnaround: With monthly committee meetings and 2-6 week response times, this is an excellent funder for urgent equipment needs
+• Quick turnaround: With monthly committee meetings and rapid payment after acceptance, this is an excellent funder for urgent equipment needs

-• High grant volume: Distributing 15+ grants monthly suggests an accessible, supportive funder for grassroots organizations
+• High grant volume: Having awarded over £201,000 to 389 organisations suggests an accessible, supportive funder for grassroots organisations

 • Very local focus: Must serve North Lancashire or South Cumbria—ensure your project clearly benefits this geographic area